 The Design-Build Team shall authorize the Schedule Representative to certify schedules, answer schedule-related questions, and propose revisions to the schedule as necessary to present a current and reliable plan of construction.
 The Schedule Representative shall be authorized to speak on behalf of the Design-Build Team in matters related to scheduling and budgeting of the Work.
 The Schedule Representative shall attend all scheduling and progress meetings including, but not limited to, the Design-Build Team's schedule meetings with subcontractors, vendors, utility companies, or other government agencies.
 The Design Build Team shall use the same Schedule Representative for the duration of the project unless submitted and approved by the Department in writing.
-If the accepted Schedule Representative is no longer assigned to the Project, the Design-Build Team shall submit a new Schedule Representative for the Engineer's review within thirty (30) calendar 14 days of receiving Notice of Award.
-The Department will notice of the Schedule Representative's departure.
+If the accepted Schedule Representative is no longer assigned to the Project, the Design-Build Team shall submit a new Schedule Representative for the Engineer's review within 14 days of receiving notice of the Schedule Representative's departure.